ilic5000/pabkvizgenerator/README.md

 Creating images from the frame is now pretty straightforward.

-In "Slagalica" tesseract was used, but here we tried something else - EasyOCR.
+In "Slagalica" tesseract was used, but here I tried something else - EasyOCR.
 This is one of the few open source solutions for OCR that is not based on tesseract.
 So, naturally, I wanted to try it.

 For tesseract, manual preprocessing of the images is needed, however, EasyOCR does all of this automatically, which is pretty cool.